Bruce McAvaney

 Bruce William McAvaney (born 22 June 1953) is an Australian sports broadcaster with the Seven Network.
 McAvaney has presented high-profile events including the AFL Grand Final, Melbourne Cup, Australian Open, Test cricket and both Winter and Summer Olympics, as well as annual special events such as the Brownlow Medal.
 McAvaney is well known for his commentary of AFL matches as well as covering every Summer Olympic Games from the Los Angeles 1984 Summer Olympic Games to the Paris 2024 Summer Olympic Games.

 Early years

 The son of an Adelaide accountant, McAvaney developed an early interest in sport and race calling.

-After attending Woodville High School (and failing Years 10 and 12) he spent five years as a Telecom clerk.
-Then in 1976 during a day off from work, McAvaney travelled to Kilmore, Victoria, to bet on some races.
+After attending Woodville High School (and failing Years 10 and 12) he spent five years as a Telecom clerk (renamed Telstra after his departure).
+Then in 1976 during a sickie, McAvaney travelled to Kilmore, Victoria, to bet on some races.
 There, he met Kevin Hillier, an Adelaide race caller, who suggested McAvaney help him out back in Adelaide.
 This launched his career in the sports media, joining Adelaide radio station 5DN, calling horse races and later hosting a sports show.